Table of Contents

 At ImmuneBytes, we have adopted this new technology in our smart contract audits to ensure maximum efficiency and risk coverage.
 We leave no stone unturned in making your smart contract vulnerability-free!

-ImmuneBytes is a Blockchain security firm that employs the industry’s best tools and practices to provide a comprehensive smart contract audit.
+ImmuneBytes is a Blockchain security auditing firm that employs the industry’s best tools and practices to provide a comprehensive smart contract audit.
 We have a team of robust and experienced security professionals who are adept at their niches and provide you with a quality service.
 We have worked on 175+ projects spread across the world on different Blockchain frameworks with some of the industry’s top firms and we continue to unfold the decentralized movement.

 We are also providing consultancy, coming up with a bug bounty platform, and also an insurance product to provide our clients with a hassle-free security product catalog.
 Stay tuned.